harlan-zw/nuxt-delay-hydration/README.md

 Delays hydration once your app is created (all plugins and vendor bundle loaded) and is about to be mounted.
 This delays your layout and page components.

-_Pros:_ Safer and still provides significant good optimisation
+_Pros:_ Safer and still provides good improvements

 _Cons:_ May still break certain layouts if they are js dependent.